An ileostomy is used to move waste out of the body when the colon or rectum is not working properly.

 Sometimes, an ileostomy is done as the first step in forming an ileal anal reservoir (called a J-pouch).

 Why the Procedure Is Performed

-Ileostomy is done when problems with your large intestine cannot be treated without surgery.
+Ileostomy is done when problems with your large intestine can only be treated with surgery.

-Many different problems may lead to the need for this surgery.
+There are many problems that may lead to the need for this surgery.
 Some are:

 Talk with your doctor about these possible risks and complications.

 Risks for any surgery are: